SteveJustin1963/tec-MINT/code/Sine Function.md

 Note that this is an approximation and will have some error, especially near the extremes of the range.
 The linear approximation is simple and fast but less accurate than more complex methods like Taylor series expansion.

-If you need more accuracy, you could implement a Taylor series approximation, but it would be more computationally expensive.
-Here's how you might start implementing a Taylor series approximation:
+To Get more accuracy, implement a Taylor series approximation, but it would be more computationally expensive.
+Taylor series approximation would look like this: